Abhi-5174/Abhi-5174.github.io/README.md

 - ⚡ Fun fact: ...
 -->
 <hr>
 <h1 align="center"> Hi 👋, I'm Abhi </h1>
 <p>
+  I am a passionate backend developer based in Maharashtra, India, with a keen interest in full-stack web development.
+Currently pursuing 30 week Full-Time web developement course at Masai School, Bengaluru.

-  I am a backend developer with a strong foundation in building and maintaining scalable web applications using MongoDB, Express.js, JavaScript, and Node.js.
+  I've a strong foundation in building and maintaining scalable web applications using MongoDB, Express.js, JavaScript, and Node.js.
 With a focus on performance and reliability,  I design APIs, integrate databases, and optimize backend systems to ensure smooth and efficient user experiences.
-I am committed to writing clean, maintainable code and solving complex technical challenges to deliver high-quality software solutions.
 </p>
 <hr>